eliasmpw/android-reaction-game/README.md

 ## Overview

 The aim of this project is to develop a reaction game between in android for two players, with interaction with Android Wear service and Firebase.
-This repository contains all the files required to excecute and run the application.
+This repository contains all the files required to install and run the application.

 ## Structure
 ```